 Classroom etiquette: As college level students, you are expected to exhibit good manners in classroom to show your respect to both the professor and to other students.
 This entails at least the following three basic aspects: 1) Turning off your cellphones and other electronic devices.
-Computers can only be used for note-taking purpose.
-2) Arriving and leaving on time: unexcused late arrivals could be both disruptive to the instructor and to other students.
-Be punctual at the beginning of the class and don't pack your stuff until the instructor has completely finished lecturing.
+Computers are only used for note-taking purpose.
+2) Arriving and leaving on time: unexcused late arrivals could be disruptive to other students.
+Be punctual at the beginning of the class and don't pack your stuff until the professor has completely finished lecturing.
 3) No talking in class unless you are allowed to.
 Casual conversations should be carried out outside the classroom.
 Loud talking is very disruptive, especially for such a large class as ours.

-Academic integrity: I am obliged to report to the University of any suspected cases of academic misconduct. plagiarism, cheating, and shared work.
+Academic integrity: I am obliged to report to the University of any suspected cases of academic misconduct, plagiarism, cheating, and shared work.
 Please refer to the University calendar for the complete set of policies regarding academic integrity.